The effect of local magnetic moments on spectral properties and resistivity near the interaction- and doping induced Mott transitions: Introduction

 \section{Introduction}

 The Mott metal-insulator transition (MIT) \cite{Mott} represents a phenomenon, which occurs due to strong electronic correlations.
-It is observed in particular in transition metal oxides, such as V$_2$O$_3$ \cite{V2O3-1,V2O3-2,V2O3-3,V2O3-4,V2O3-5,V2O3-6,V2O3-7}, layered organic compounds \cite{Org1,Org2,Org3,Org4,Org5,OrgQC,OrgQP}, etc. The proximity to Mott transition yields peculiarities of many physical properties, which can be related to appearance of local magnetic moments (see, e.g., the discussion in Refs. \cite{Spalek,Nozieres,Fabrizio}).
+It is observed in particular in transition metal oxides, such as V$_2$O$_3$ \cite{V2O3-1,V2O3-2,V2O3-3,V2O3-4,V2O3-5,V2O3-6,V2O3-7}, layered organic compounds \cite{Org1,Org2,Org3,Org4,Org5,OrgQC,OrgQP}, high-temperature cuprate superconductors (see, e.g. Ref. \cite{HighTc}), etc. The proximity to Mott transition yields peculiarities of many physical properties, which can be related to appearance of local magnetic moments (see, e.g., the discussion in Refs. \cite{Spalek,Nozieres,Fabrizio}).

 Quantitative studies of the Mott transition became possible with the discovery of the dynamical mean-field theory (DMFT) \cite{DMFT}.
 Originally, Mott transition was described mainly on the basis of single-particle properties, e.g., spectral functions, densities of states, etc \cite{DMFT}.
 The peculiarities of transport properties near Mott transition were investigated in Refs. \cite{Mott_res1,Mott_res1a,Mott_res2,Mott_res3,QC1, QC2, QC3, QC4,Widom1}.
 In this respect, the boundary of the metallic behavior (the so called Brinkmann-Rice boundary), which can be determined from the maximum of the temperature dependence of resistivity, was introduced \cite{OrgQP,Org3,Org4}.
 At the same time, the crossover between different states near the first order transition can be characterized by the Widom line, which was first introduced in the context of liquid-gas transition \cite{Widom,WidomLG} as the line of a sharp change from the liquid to gas-like behavior above the critical temperature.
 For correlated electronic systems this boundary, corresponding to a sharp change from metal to insulating behavior, can be determined in particular from the inflection points of the $\rho(U)$ dependencies \cite{OrgQC,QC2}, double occupation or single-particle properties \cite{Widom1}.
 The relation of the Widom line to the second derivative of the Landau functional, determined by the convergence rate of DMFT solutions, was emphasized in Refs. \cite{QC1,QC2}.
 Moreover, it was shown that near Mott transition the interaction dependence of the resistivity \cite{QC1,QC2,QC3,QC4}, the spectral functions and the self-energies \cite{QC4} obey certain scaling laws, showing quantum critical behavior of these quantities.